-Mechanical (conventional) grinding – This process has a high thinning rate, making it a very common technique.
-It uses a diamond and resin bonded grind wheel mounted on a high-speed spindle, similar to what is used in spin-on applications.
+Mechanical Grinding – This process is the most conventional thinning technique used today and is advantageous for its accuracy and high thinning rate.
+Mechanical grinding utilizes a diamond and resin bonded grind wheel mounted on a high-speed spindle.
 The grind recipe is responsible for the speed of the spindle as well as the rate of material removed.

 - Fine grinding with a 1200 to 2000 grit sand & poligrind fine grind.
 This typically removes ~30µm or less of material at ≤1μm/sec and provides the final finish on the wafers.

 - A 1200 grit sand leaves a rough finish with visible grind marks, while 2000 grit sand is less rough, but some grind marks are still apparent.
-Poligrind is a polishing tool that provides the most wafer strength, as well as removes most subsurface damage.
+Poligrind is a polishing tool that provides the most wafer strength and removes most subsurface damage.